goobenfurter-studios/hyphae-notes/pages/hyphae___docs___project charter.md

 		- A test suite for at minimum every call to the API
 		- Documentation for both a user and a developer
 	- ## Out of Scope
-		- a server implementation beyond what is necessary for testing
+		- A server implementation beyond what is necessary for testing
 - # Project Development
 	- ## Context
 		- TODO explanation of [[Fediverse]]